Ibn Shaprut: "Shem Tob's Hebrew Gospel of Matthew"

-Shem-Tob's commentary on Matthew is not a separate translation, and almost certainly not actually by ibn Shaprut himself, but a complete commentary in Hebrew on the Gospel of Matthew found in the Eben Bohan.
+Shem-Tob's commentary on Matthew is not a separate translation, and almost certainly not actually by ibn Shaprut himself, but a complete commentary in Hebrew on the Gospel of Matthew found in the Eben Boḥan.
 On the basis that it probably constitutes an earlier independent text, it has been excised and edited as a separate edition by George Howard (2nd Ed.
 1995), Hebrew Gospel of Matthew.

 In 1879 the German orientalist Adolf Herbst published two other Jewish Hebrew translations of Matthew, also used by Italian and Spanish Jews to combat attempts to conversion, as Des Schemtob ben Schaphrut hebraeische Übersetzung des Evangeliums Matthaei nach den Drucken des S. Münster und J. du Tillet-Mercier neu herausgegeben (Göttingen, 1879).
 However these two manuscripts have no direct connection to Ibn Shaprut.
 They are a Spanish manuscript published and heavily edited by the cartographer Sebastian Münster (and now lost) and a related (surviving) Italian Jewish manuscript purchased by Bishop Jean du Tillet and published by the Hebraist Jean Mercier (1555).